joytree-host/lovable-clone/readMe.md

 # Lovable Clone

 Thank you so much for checking out this project! 🙏
-We appreciate your interest and hope you enjoy exploring and building with it.
+We preciate your interest and hope you enjoy exploring and building with it.

 ## Getting Started